Student Teaching Experience

 Student teaching placement options vary by program.
 Your needs, licensing requirements, and mentor availability will all be factored into finding you a great experience.

 More than half of our students choose to stay near Purdue’s campus.
 But if you’re looking for an adventurous experience, consider our student teaching options at Aldine School District in Houston, Texas; in Honduras; on Native American reservations in Arizona or New Mexico; or on a Department of Defense military base in Germany.

-We also have student teaching partnerships with Fort Wayne Community Schools, Indianapolis Public Schools and Chicago Public Schools.
+We also have student teaching partnerships with Jefferson County School Corporation (KY), Indianapolis Public Schools and Chicago Public Schools.

 What it’s like to be a student teacher